 Net assets represent the difference between assets and liabilities.
-All of the School's net assets at June 30, 2005 were unrestricted.
+Net assets consist of capital assets, net of accumulated depreciation, and unrestricted net assets.

 I. OPERATING REVENUES AND EXPENSES

 Operating revenues are those revenues that are generated directly from the primary activities.
 For the School, these revenues are primarily State Aid payments.
 Operating expenses are necessary costs incurred to provide the goods and services that are the primary activities of the School.
 Revenues and expenses not meeting this definition are reported as non-operating.